 - Eighty-one percent of women cite "cleaning/cost/expectations" as the most stressful component of hosting a holiday gathering, whereas 64 percent of the male counterpart found stress in "cleaning."
 Yes, just "cleaning;" no shopping, no cooking, no hanging up the Christmas lights, just "cleaning."

 - When it came to how the genders dealt with stress, 50 percent of women wish that they didn't "take it out on others" when they're stressed with holiday excitement, and 50 percent of men wish they didn't "withdraw or complain," when faced with the same feeling.
 This sounds about right.
-How Do I Survive The Holidays?!
+Life Coach: How Do I Survive The Holidays?!

 - In dealing with this inescapable stress, 45 percent of women hit the bottle, compared to 43 percent of men who do the same.